Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

-# FEW 2.1 - Unit Testing
+# FEW 2.1 - Lesson 3 - Unit Testing

 Quality code is test passing code.
 Unit testing is a system that is used to test units of code.
 Code that passes the test is deemed quality and fit for use.
 Unit testing is a part of the Agile Methodology.